CraigWoodcock/Complete-Web-Dev-Bootcamp_Udemy/README.md

 We can control the flow of elements when using flex by changing it's direction.
 By default, flex-direction is set to 'row' so elements in a flex container will be inline elements.

+we can change this by adding the following CSS:

+`flex-direction: column`

+now elements inside the container will be stacked like block elements.

 #### [Flex-direction Code](Flex_Direction)